Streakk One Day Trading Volume Hits $3,062.99 (STKK)

-Streakk (STKK) traded 1.5% lower against the dollar during the one day period ending at 23:00 PM Eastern on October 7th.
-Streakk has a market capitalization of $57,302.84 and $3,062.99 worth of Streakk was traded on exchanges in the last 24 hours.
-During the last seven days, Streakk has traded 18.3% lower against the dollar.
-One Streakk token can now be purchased for $0.0057 or 0.00000009 BTC on cryptocurrency exchanges.
+Streakk (STKK) traded up 2.7% against the US dollar during the 1 day period ending at 11:00 AM Eastern on October 8th.
+Streakk has a total market capitalization of $56,995.91 and approximately $3,062.99 worth of Streakk was traded on exchanges in the last day.
+In the last week, Streakk has traded down 10.7% against the US dollar.
+One Streakk token can now be bought for approximately $0.0057 or 0.00000009 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.